 The Company redeems CSWs on a quarterly basis to transfer the income from the Lux Subsidiary.
-As detailed on page 7, the Company redeemed 32,566,912 CSWs in the Lux Subsidiary during the year with a fair value of €41,578,263 to fund the quarterly dividend.
+As detailed above, the Company redeemed 32,566,912 CSWs in the Lux Subsidiary during the year with a fair value of ξ 41,578,263 to fund the quarterly dividend.